-School Structure: Culture: Meets the Standard
+School Structure: Culture: Approaches the Standard

-- Appropriate and effective strategies to support a school climate that will allow for fulfillment of the school's stated mission and vision, as well as the school's stated academic goals. - Describes a concrete plan for norming social/cultural expectations at the start of each semester as well as for students who enter mid- semester. - Plan to establish a culture of high expectations with students/families and teachers/staff and promote positive behavior. - Research-based and age-appropriate strategies to support students' social and emotional needs. - Dress code and/or uniform policy is age-appropriate, and the applicant articulates how the proposed school will ensure that uniform requirements do not create a barrier for students in poverty.
+- Describes a concrete plan for norming social/cultural expectations at the start of each semester as well as for students who enter mid- semester. - Plan to establish a culture of high expectations with students/families and teachers/staff and promote positive behavior. - Research-based and age-appropriate strategies to support students' social and emotional needs. - Dress code and/or uniform policy is age-appropriate, and the applicant articulates how the proposed school will ensure that uniform requirements do not create a barrier for students in poverty.